AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ## Activity Types {#activity-types}

-Some activity types provide us with the Program Id and Program Name, so it’s easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
-For others, there is no program association, so part of the rules definition will require you to create a Marketo Measure Campaign Name.
+Some activity types provide us with the Program Id and Program Name, so it's easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
+For others, there is no program association, so part of the rules definition will require you to create a [!DNL Marketo Measure] Campaign Name.
 Below are lists of each category:

 **Activity Types with Program Id**